craig-davis/craig-davis.github.io/_posts/2020-01-14-Jeep-XJ-Boostwerks-Comp-Mount-Hidden-Winch-Installation.markdown

 [![Measure twice and cut once](/img/posts/xj-hidden-winch/small/fairlead-measuring.jpg)](/img/posts/xj-hidden-winch/fairlead-measuring.jpg)

 With careful measurements made, it was time to do some drilling.
 I first punched the location for one side of the [Factory 55 fairlead][fairlead].
 After punching it and checking the measurements one last time, I drilled a hole for the mounting bolt.
 I then put the fairlead in place and tightened the bolt.
-I carefully measured and made the fairlead square to the bumper, and then used a center punch to mark the location of the other hole.
+I carefully measured and made the fairlead square to the bumper, and then used a transfer punch to mark the location of the other hole.
 You can see the [transfer punch][transfer-punch] in this following photo.
 This ensures that the two holes are absolutely spot on without having to measure.
 I think in this photo I've also got either magnet or double stick tape holding the fairlead up on the free side - I wanted to be able to look at it from a distance to make sure that the spacing looked right.

 [![Fairlead measuring](/img/posts/xj-hidden-winch/small/fairlead-punching.jpg)](/img/posts/xj-hidden-winch/fairlead-punching.jpg)